 We are closely monitoring updates from the World Health Organization (WHO), the infection rate from the Centers for Disease Control and Prevention (CDC), and virus tracking systems.

-If you have a medical emergency, call 911 and tell the dispatcher about your symptoms and recent travel history.
+If you have a medical emergency, call 911 and tell the dispatcher about your symptoms.

 Unless it is an emergency, stay home if you feel sick, even if your symptoms are mild.
 To reduce your risk of catching or spreading illness, do not go to work, school or public places, and avoid public transportation if possible.